yunho-c/charsiug2p-tvm/NOTES/CHARSIUG2P_TVM_PORTING_PLAN.md

 - CPU: rely on standard schedules + fusion; consider `meta_schedule` only if shapes are static enough.
 - GPU: apply default GPU pipeline and evaluate fp16/bf16 if acceptable.
-- Acceptance: repeatable build script producing a `.so` (or VM executable) with measured speedups vs PyTorch eager.
+- Acceptance: repeatable build script producing mobile artifacts (e.g., `.tar`) and a local dev executable with measured speedups vs PyTorch eager.

 ### 8) Packaging + ergonomics

 - Provide a small Python API mirroring CharsiuG2P usage (tokenized words in, pron strings out), plus a CLI.
-- Ship compiled artifacts per target (CPU/GPU) and cache by `(model_id, target, max_lens, dtype)`.
+- Ship compiled artifacts per target (iOS/Android/dev) and cache by `(model_id, target, max_lens, dtype)`.
-- Acceptance: `pip install -e python` + one-command demo on a clean machine with only TVM runtime + your package.
+- Add mobile packaging docs: what to bundle in an app (compiled archive + tvm runtime libs + tokenizer assets).
+- Acceptance: a one-command demo on desktop + a minimal mobile sample app that loads the compiled model and runs one test word.

 ## Risks / mitigations